-6.3.2.8- BH Intensive outp patient Provided for: Mental Health Substance Use Disorder

-6.3.2.9- BH Psychosocial rehabilitation Provided for: Mental Health Substance Use Disorder

-Guidance: If the state considers day treatment and partial hospitalization to be the same benefit, please indicate that in the benefit description.
+6.3.2.8- BH Intensive outpatient Provided for: Mental Health Substance Use Disorder 6.3.2.9- BH Psychosocial rehabilitation Provided for: Mental Health Substance Use Disorder Guidance: If the state considers day treatment and partial hospitalization to be the same benefit, please indicate that in the benefit description.
 If there are differences between these benefits, such as the staffing or intensity of the setting, please specify those in the description of the benefit's amount, duration, and scope.

-6.3.3- BH Day Treatment

-Provided for: 6.3.3.1- BH Partial Hospitalization Provided for: Mental Health Substance Use Disorder 6.3.4- BH Inpatient services, including services furnished in a state-operated mental hospital and including residential or other 24-hour therapeutically planned structural services (Sections 2110(a)(10) and 2110(a)(18)) Provided for: Mental Health Substance Use Disorder Guidance: If applicable, please clarify any differences within the residential treatment benefit (e.g. intensity of services, provider types, or settings in which the residential treatment services are provided).
-6.3.4.1- BH Residential Treatment Provided for: Mental Health Substance Use Disorder 6.3.4.2- BH Detoxification Provided for: Substance Use Disorder Guidance: Crisis intervention and stabilization could include services such as mobile crisis, or short term residential or other facility based services in order to avoid inpatient hospitalization.
-6.3.5- BH Emergency services Provided for: Mental Health Substance Use Disorder 6.3.5.1- BH Crisis Intervention and Stabilization Provided for: Mental Health Substance Use Disorder 6.3.6- BH Continuing care services
+6.3.3- BH Day Treatment Provided for: Mental Health Substance Use Disorder 6.3.3.1- BH Partial Hospitalization Provided for: Mental Health Substance Use Disorder 6.3.4- BH Inpatient services, including services furnished in a state-operated mental hospital and including residential or other 24-hour therapeutically planned structural services (Sections 2110(a)(10) and 2110(a)(18)) Provided for: Mental Health Substance Use Disorder Guidance: If applicable, please clarify any differences within the residential treatment benefit (e.g. intensity of services, provider types, or settings in which the residential treatment services are provided).
+6.3.4.1- BH Residential Treatment Provided for: Mental Health Substance Use Disorder 6.3.4.2- BH Detoxification

-Provided for: Mental Health Substance Use Disorder 6.3.7-1 BH Ca Provided for: re Coordination Substance Use Disorder 6.3.7.1- BH Provided for: oaround Substance Use Disorder 6.3.7.2- BH Care transition 6.3.8-1 BH Cas Provided for: se Management Substance Use Disorder 6.3.9- I BH Ot Provided for: her Mental Health Substance Use Disorder
+Provided for: Substance Use Disorder Guidance: Crisis intervention and stabilization could include services such as mobile crisis, or short term residential or other facility based services in order to avoid inpatient hospitalization.
+6.3.5- BH 6.3.5.1- BH Crisis Intervention and Stabilization Provided for: Mental Health Substance Use Disorder 6.3.6- BH Continuing care services Provided for: Mental Health Substance Use Disorder 6.3.7- BH 6.3.7.1- BH Intensive wraparound Provided for: Mental Health Substance Use Disorder 6.3.7.2- BH 6.3.9- BH Other Provided for: Mental Health Substance Use Disorder